 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Partdidge include Partridge, Pettridge, Patridge, Patrige, Partrich and others.

 Early Notables of the Partdidge family (pre 1700)

 Distinguished members of the family include Peter Partridge (d.
 1451), Chancellor of Lincoln Cathedral, was educated at Oxford University; and Sir Miles Partridge (d.
-1552), English courtier, relative of William Partridge of Wishanger in Miserden, Gloucestershire
+1552), English courtier, relative of William Partridge of Wishanger in Miserden, Gloucestershire.
+Sheriff of Gloucestershire (1546-1547.)

-(1546-1547.)
 He held the manor of Almondsbury in 1544.
+He was convicted of felony, and hanged on Tower Hill on Friday 26 Feb.
+1551.

-He was convicted...
-Another 90 words (6 lines of text) are included under the topic Early Partdidge Notables in all our PDF Extended History products and printed products wherever possible.
+Another 70 words (5 lines of text) are included under the topic Early Partdidge Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Partdidge family